HenryShaoR/USYD-Auto-Login/README.md

 ## Setup

 1. Click on the extension icon in your browser toolbar
-2. Enter your UniKey (username) and password
+2. Enter your UniKey and password
 3. Upload your 2FA QR code:
    - Take a screenshot of your TOTP QR code from the USYD 2FA setup page
    - Click "Choose File" and select the QR code image